gomatcha/matcha-old/docs/bridge.md

 # Bridge

-Mochi need some way of connecting the iOS/Android app with Go code.
+Matcha need some way of connecting the iOS/Android app with Go code.

-## Mochi
+## Matcha

 This is our fork of Gomobile to better understand it.